‘Maxim’ Hottie Rachel Bush Rocks Soaking Wet Leopard G-String Bikini On Instagram

 “Okay but really you are the baddest @j_poyer21 is lucky af,” a fourth person commented, shouting out Rachel’s longtime boyfriend, NFL star Jordan Poyer.

-As previously reported by The Inquisitr, Rachel recently slayed in another bikini look when she posted a photo of herself wearing a mismatched two-piece that featured a white triangle top and black and brown bottoms.
+As previously reported by The Inquisitr, Rachel recently slayed in another bikini look when she posted a photo of herself wearing a mismatched two-piece that featured a white triangle top and black-and-brown bottoms.

-Rachel soaked up the sun in that photo as she donned a pair of dark, oversize sunglasses while relaxing with another bathing suit-clad friend in a cabana.
+Rachel soaked up the sun in the snap, as she sported a pair of dark, oversize sunglasses while relaxing with another bathing suit-clad friend in a cabana.

-That photo, which was taken in The Cayman Islands, was also a hit among Rachel Bush’s fans, racking up over 59,000 likes and more than 680 comments to date.
+That photo, which was taken in the Cayman Islands, was also a hit among Rachel Bush’s fans, racking up over 59,000 likes and more than 680 comments to date.

 Delivered To Your INBOX